-The MagAlpha MA100 is a magnetic sensor designed to replace the 3 Hall switches for commutation in 3phase brushless dc motors.
+The MagAlpha MA120 is a magnetic sensor designed to replace the 3 Hall switch solutions for 3 phases block commutation in brushless dc motors.
 The IC detects the absolute angular position of a permanent magnet, typically a diametrically magnetized cylinder attached to the rotor.
 The MagAlpha is an extremely fast acquisition and processing sensor, allowing accurate angle measurement at speeds from 0 to 120'000 RPM.
 Since the measurement is spatially confined, the user has flexibility in terms of magnet shapes and configurations.
-This can help relaxing mechanical tolerances and, in case the end of shaft position is not available, the MagAlpha 100 can also operate away from the axis of rotation ("side-shaft" mounting).
+This can help relaxing mechanical tolerances.